MrMinemeet/MrMinemeet/README.md

 - 👋 Hi, I’m @MrMinemeet
-- 👀 I’m interested in gaming, computer science, cooking and some other stuff
+- 👀 I’m interested in gaming, computers, cooking and some other stuff
 - 🌱 I’m currently studying computer science @JKU
 - 📫 How to reach me ...
 Use the email on my github profile or message me on Twitter